-The Robert J. Miller Homeland Security Education Center (HEC) houses the Criminal Justice and Fire Science Technology programs, Suburban Law Enforcement Academy (SLEA) and COD Police Department.
+The Robert J. Miller Homeland Security Education Center (HEC) houses the Justice Studies and Fire Science Technology programs, Suburban Law Enforcement Academy (SLEA) and COD Police Department.

 COD is one of the few educational facilities in the U.S. to receive a relic from the Twin Towers following 9/11.

 Located inside the building is a full-scale street scene for real-world training exercises.

 The Forensics Lab is equipped for blood splatter analysis, boot print casting, finger printing, crime scene investigation and photography.

 The building's mock courtroom and auditorium, named after the Honorable William J. Bauer, gives students the chance to experience law in person.

 - A full-scale, immersive indoor street scene for force-on-force exercises.
 This has been considered the crown jewel of the building's advanced training programs.